nebulasio/go-nebulas/nbre/README.md

 * cmd

 ## Build NBRE From Scratch
-* Set Up Build Environment
+* Set Up Build Environment:
   Go to directory "go-nebulas/nbre", then execute script "prepare.sh" This step will compile all the 3rd-party libraries that nbre depends on, and the applications used to compile NBRE source code
   Afterwards, set up environment variables accordingly